Josh-Alhassan/note-based-javascript/3-javascript-langauge-basics.md

 ## Declaration Styles and Best Practices

 The introduction of `let` and `const` in ECMAScript 6 bring objectively better tooling to the language in the form of increased precision of declaration scope and semantics.
 It is no secret that the bizarre behaviour of `var` declarations caused the JavaScript community to pull its collective hair our for years as a result of all the problems it caused.
 In the wake of introduction of these new keywords, there are some increasingly common patterns emerging that can improve code quality.

+### Don't use `var`

+With `let` and `const`, most developers willfind that they no longer need to use `var` in their codebase anywhere.
+The patterns that emerge from restricting variable declaration to only `let` and `const` will serve to enforce higher codebase quality thanks to careful management of variable scope, declaration locality, and const correctness.